 The challenges posed by these complex systems are all too familiar.
 The 2011 Tohoku earthquake off the coast of Japan not only resulted in the deaths of thousands of people, but also disrupted a wide range of related infrastructure and global supply chains.
 Meanwhile, progress on the challenge of anthropogenic climate change remains elusive as weak international institutions and substantial “sunk” infrastructure costs impede the ability to overcome serious collective action problems.
 Efforts to promote “sustainable fuels” made from renewable biomass have negative effects on distant human and natural communities through displacement of rural communities, higher food prices, and loss of biodiversity.
 In sum, many leading sustainability challenges require a deep understanding of the connections across various human, natural, and engineered systems, as perturbations or failures in one system cascade and amplify through other linked systems.

-The focus of this new initiative is to build on existing strengths at the Purdue University related to the study and practice of building more resilient and sustainable communities through interdisciplinary work on three areas in particular: informal institutions and decision making, critical infrastructure systems, and resilient (engineered and ecological) systems.
+The focus of this initiative is to build on existing strengths at Purdue University related to the study and practice of building more resilient and sustainable communities through interdisciplinary work on three areas in particular: informal institutions and decision making, critical infrastructure systems, and resilient (engineered and ecological) systems.

 - Current practices often treat components of our critical infrastructure systems as stand-alone entities, and fail to consider sufficiently implications for related systems, including complex social-political systems.
-The initiative will emphasize new models and methods to better design complex infrastructure systems in light of these larger networks of connections with other physical and social systems.
+The initiative emphasizes new models and methods to better design complex infrastructure systems in light of these larger networks of connections with other physical and social systems.

 - A globalized and rapidly changing world requires better understanding of how to create more resilient human-natural-engineered systems that that can cope with and retain vital functions in the face of unexpected and emergent threats.
-The initiative will use new integrated systems approaches and modeling tools to understand how to create more resilient human-natural systems.
+The initiative uses new integrated systems approaches and modeling tools to understand how to create more resilient human-natural systems.